 For example, in a controlled environment such as a zoo or reptile sanctuary, caretakers may observe differences in the odor of snake urine to determine which individual is responsible for producing the sample.
 This level of detail is critical for maintaining accurate records and ensuring that each animal’s health and behavior are monitored closely.

 Analyzing snake urine provides valuable insights into species-specific characteristics, environmental interactions, and individual health assessments.
-The extensive use of this diagnostic tool extends into various scientific fields and plays a significant role in wildlife research, conservation initiatives, and captive reptile management.
+This diagnostic tool is extensively used in various scientific fields and plays a significant role in wildlife research, conservation initiatives, and captive reptile management.

 Comparing Snake Urine to Other Animals